jlpteaching/ECS154B/modules/Processor Architecture/_posts/2000-04-01-pipelined.md

 These videos are bit more detailed than some of the others.
 I suggest you give yourself enough time to go through the videos a couple of times to make sure you understand these concepts.

-As always, don't hesitate to ask questions on [Discord]() or during discussions and office hours.
+{% include prompt.html content="
+As always, use the discussion board to discuss!
+" %}

 #### Detailed examples of data hazards and dependencies